jeremiah-k/mmrelay-wiki/Home.md

 ## Installation

-As of v1.1.0, M<>M Relay can be installed directly from PyPI or run with Docker:
+M<>M Relay can be installed directly from PyPI or run with Docker:

 ### Traditional Installation